feelinglovelynow/ace-graph-database/README.md

       * Responds: does the test object obey the schema
     * v2
       * Also accepts options to add validations, edit validations or remove validations
-1. No uid or _uid as prop name
-1. Schema Enums
-1. No more embedded functions (so I stop creating the same fn multiple times)
-1. jsdoc returns for each function
 1. Ace CLI + R2
 1. On Error Flow
     * Retry: Count, MS Before Trying Again,